 As mentioned, Japan remains a largely cash-based society and credit cards are not a popular means of payment.
 Nevertheless, credit cards are accepted at most large hotels, restaurants and retailers.

 Taxes in Japan

-Expats will be required to pay two types of tax while in Japan – income tax, which is usually worked out as a percentage of one’s salary (ranging from 5 percent to the maximum 40 percent), and the annual resident tax, which depends on where an expat lives.
-The resident tax is worked out on an annual basis and is only applicable if living in Japan for longer than a year.
+Expats will be required to pay two types of tax while in Japan – income tax, usually worked out as a percentage of one's salary (ranging from 5 percent to the maximum 45 percent), and the annual resident tax, which depends on where an expat lives.
+The resident tax is worked out every year and is only applicable if living in Japan for longer than a year.

-If intending to stay in Japan for a few years it is wise to factor this into one’s savings, as it can be a hefty amount.
-It is also a good idea to see a tax advisor on arrival in Japan, as the tax system is quite complicated and can change at short notice; there might also be a treaty between one’s home country and Japan which could affect the taxes payable.
+It's a good idea to see a tax advisor on arrival in Japan, as the tax system is quite complicated and can change at short notice.
+There might also be a treaty between one's home country and Japan which could affect the taxes payable.

 Cigna Global Health Insurance.
 20% off premiums booked before 31st March